nreddy216/gulliver-app/README.md

 * Balsamiq (for wireframes)
 * Adobe Illustrator (for visual designs)

-## How to contribute
+## Contribute

-If you're interested in contributing, fork this project and send me a pull request.
-You can also make an issue, and I'll get to it as soon as I can.
+Though I want this project to be open source eventually, it's still in its early stages.
+For now, feel free to fork this project and send me pull requests.